Anina-n/Anina-n/README.md

-👋 Hi, I’m @Anina-n, a Bachelor of Advanced Computing student at the University of Sydney.
+👋 Hi, I’m @Anina-n, a Bachelor of Advanced Computing (Honours) student at the University of Sydney.